wbrooks1/Whisper/README.md

 -Registering a user worked on by Jacob<br>
 -Logging out worked on by Jacob<br>
 -Audio recording worked on by Will and Win<br>
--Audio playback worked on by Will and Win
+-Audio playback worked on by Will and Win<br>
+-Retrieving audio files using web service worked on by Win

 ***